What is Religious Abuse?

 The 1970s: Cover-Ups, Silence, and the Case of Daniel Montoya

-The 1970s saw a grim period for The Church of Jesus Christ of Latter-day Saints (LDS) regarding sexual abuse.
+The 1970s saw a grim period for the Church of Jesus Christ of Latter-day Saints (LDS) regarding sexual abuse.
 At that time, these topics remained off-limits in religious groups.
 The church opted to handle issues internally, suppressing allegations to shield its image.

 A case that remained hidden for many years involved Daniel Montoya.
 In 2014, authorities finally arrested him for offenses he had carried out back in the 1970s.
 Montoya was a respected church member in California, but behind closed doors, he was abusing children who were members of the same church.
 The victims stated that they did not come forward at first due to embarrassment.